Bailout Funds: Ayade Meets PMB In Aso Villa - Nigeria Today

 The Chairman of the committee, Sen. Abdullahi Gumel, while interfacing with the Cross River State Executive Council members, said the allegations of misappropriation levelled against the state were enormous.

-On the other hand, it was also learnt that the visit also had something to do with the deep seaport project of the Cross Rivers government.
+On the other hand, the visit may be connected to the deep seaport project of the Cross Rivers government.

 The proposed Bakassi deep seaport and the 260km superhighway are estimated to cost about N700 billion.
 The deep seaport will boost the export of produce such as rice and banana as well as solid minerals.